niplav/site/notes.md

 </div>

 iff one can just pull coefficients out of a maximization/minimization like that.
 Not sure though.
+(Negative affine transformations would flip the function and select other points as maxima/minima).

 If one can bound the price of anarchy and the price of stability, one can also sometimes establish bounds on the price of inadequacy: